Course Outline (self-study):

 - Individuals involved in direct sales, client relations or managing or working with a diverse staff or student base

-- Cultivate personal respect for differences.
+- Cultivate personal respect for differences in order to include rather than exclude others.